hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

     id : Int!
   }

-We the following business logic to our :ref:`action handler <action_handlers>`:
+The business logic of an action - in our case the author validation - happens in the :ref:`action handler <action_handlers>` (HTTP webhook).
+It is the *external* service that is called.
+The following is a sample code that could be added to the event handler to implement the data validation:

 .. code-block:: javascript

-  // run some business logic
+  // business logic

   const blacklistedAuthors = ["Dr. Doom", "Thanos", "Joker"];